JohnnyGOX17/john-gentile-website/kb/tools-techniques/vim.md

 | Pipe Command to Shell and Pipe Output into Current File | <kbd>!</kbd>,<kbd>!</kbd> | i.e. `!!ls` pipes the listing of files in your current directory into your current file |

+### Folding

+Folding is useful to visually compress files based on their structure, syntax or indentation (depending on the `set foldmethod` setting).
+Some useful default key combinations for folding are:
+* `za`: toggle open/close a fold under the current cursor.
+  - `zc`/`zo`: close/open a fold, respectively.
+* `zR`/`zM`: open/close _all_ folds in a buffer, respectively.

 ## Command Mode

 All commands are assumed to start with <kbd>:</kbd> while in Normal mode